 NOTE: The Met's main location is Fifth Avenue.
 The nearby (10-minute walk) Met Breuer focuses on art of the 20th and 21st centuries.
 The Met Cloisters is farther afield - in Washington Heights' Fort Tryon Park.
 It showcases medieval European art in religious buildings, transported here piece by piece from Europe.

-- 1-Day General admission to The Met 5th Ave, The Met Breuer & The Met Cloisters!
+- 1-Day skip-the-line admission to The Met on Fifth Avenue, The Met Breuer & The Met Cloisters